Bachelor's Degree Programme

 Ensemble playing is at the heart of the jazz curriculum.
 The objective is to provide students with the necessary practical experience and to stimulate their individual creativity so that they can successfully function in the various types of music common to their instrument.
 Because instrumental and individual needs can be rather diverse, a wide variety of ensembles are offered.

 During the first year, the emphasis in all principal subjects will be on ensemble skills in jazz and related types of music.
 In addition to a specially formed jazz ensemble, there are trios with voice, a choir and a funk/crossover group.
-Concerts for practically all groups are organized in the Amsterdam Blue Note, which is fully equipped for jazz concerts, and venues outside the CvA.
+Concerts for practically all groups are organized in the CvA Blue Stage, which is fully equipped for jazz concerts, and venues outside the CvA.
 In subsequent years of study there are groups specializing in a specific style, such as jazz octet, trio with voice or instrumental soloist, improvisation groups, flamenco, latin-rhythm sections, Brazilian and various crossover groups.

 There are also ensembles focusing on a certain instrument: guitar ensembles, bass guitar ensembles, groups of saxophones or trombones and the two choirs: ladies Only and Vocal Inchoiry.
 A number of ensembles are required.
 In addition, students can elect to take various ensembles, thereby determining the direction of their studies.
 In the third or fourth year, students can form their own groups, determine an objective and/or repertoire and choose a teacher.